smithellis/eeupgrade/README.md

 ## Warning:  This is the most basic of all shell scripts.
 I mean, it's like...rudimentary.
 So, you know.
 Don't judge.
 I just hate typing chmod a thousand times, and I hate copying things a thousand times, so this does that stuff.

 ## Yes, I know there is a $25.00 plugin to do this.
-Everything with ExpressionEngine is a $25.00-$200.00 plug in.
+Everything with ExpressionEngine is a $25.00-$200.00 plug-in.
 I ain't made of money.

+#USAGE

+Upload your new, unzipped version of ExpressionEngine onto the server where your site lives.
+Start the script as root:

+    sudo ./eeupgrade.sh

+Answer the questions.
+Watch the magic.
+Much good.
+Much happy.